9 What to Know About the Uncontested

-Many people walk into our Fort Worth family law firm hoping to get an uncontested divorce.
+Many people walk into our Fort Worth family law firm hoping to get an uncontested divorce, also known as a simple divorce or no contest divorce.
 However, the reality is that less than 10 percent of the divorce cases we handle truly end up being uncontested because uncontested is a high bar to reach.
 That doesn’t mean you and your spouse have to go to war, it just means most couples don’t agree on everything.
 Wondering if you’re one of the less than 10 percent?
-Read on.
+Read on to learn more about the uncontested divorce process.

 The true uncontested divorce cases we see most often are typically those where the party comes in and says, “Hey, we’ve sold the house and divided the proceeds.
 I’m keeping my retirement, and she’s keeping hers.
 I’m keeping my bank account, and she’s keeping hers.
 Just draft it up.”
 And that’s it.
-These are cases where all issues of property have been resolved, children are not involved, and you basically agree on everything (which rarely happens).
+These are cases—also known as simple divorce cases—where all issues of property have been resolved, children are not involved, and you basically agree on everything (which rarely happens).

 Why are uncontested divorces so uncommon?